rolandkofler/ether-entrophy/README.md

 ```
 [SimpleDice by Oraclize.it](https://ethereum.github.io/browser-solidity/#gist=138f23b50a568912cb5747c678d6b1d5&version=soljson-latest.js)

+1. **Randomness** - truly random
+2. **Security of the solution** - it depends on an external oracle service.
+This service can have an outage (Oraclize.it runs on high available AWS nodes), shutdown or hacked.
+2. **Cost of adoption** - Fees to the oracle provider, for example querying Random.org from Oracelize.it costs per query 0.01$ (+0.04$ for TLS notary secured connection).
+3. **Cost of failure** - the amount at stake.
+4. **Performance** - limited by the provider of the oracle, potentially virtualy unlimited.

 #### Collective RNG

 [RNGDAO](https://github.com/randao/randao/blob/master/README.en.md) is an example of a collective effort based Random Number Generator.
 People get payed to submit random values and their aggregated random number is revealed only after some time.

+1. **Randomness** - depends on the sources the collective uses
+2. **Security of the solution** - no risk of collution due to the protocol, risk of non-randomness because source is not provable.
+2. **Cost of adoption** - collective needs to be payed for every round
+3. **Cost of failure** - the amount at stake.
+4. **Performance** - needs a few blocks until the protocol settles the final number.
+Applicability limited and not suited if there are not 2 steps.

 # References
 https://ethereum.stackexchange.com/questions/419/when-can-blockhash-be-safely-used-for-a-random-number-when-would-it-be-unsafe